ng-Classic/ng-classic/aio/content/guide/content-projection.md

     <code-example header="content-projection/src/app/example-zippy.component.ts" path="content-projection/src/app/example-zippy.component.ts" region="zippycontentdirective"></code-example>

     In the previous step, you added an `<ng-template>` element with a custom attribute, `appExampleZippyContent`.
-    This code provides the logic that Angular Classicwill use when it encounters that custom attribute.
+    This code provides the logic that Angular Classic will use when it encounters that custom attribute.
-    In this case, that logic instructs Angular Classicto instantiate a template reference.
+    In this case, that logic instructs Angular Classic to instantiate a template reference.

 1. In the component you want to project content into, use `@ContentChild` to get the template of the projected content.